Goodwill

 Human Beings

 People are made in the spiritual image of God.
-This means that we are made to resemble Hiim in character.
+This means that we are made to resemble Him in character.
 People are the most important things that God created.
-Because Adam and Eve sinned, all mankind inherits a sinful nature.
+Becuase of Adam and Eve sinned, all mankind inherits a sinful nature.
 Although every person can do good things, every person has been, and will be disobedient toward God as a function of this inborn nature.
 This is called "sin."
 This separates people from God and causes the problems we experience in our lives.
+Scriptural Basis: Genesis 1:27, Psalm 8:3-6, Isaiah 53:6, Isaiah 59:1-2, Romans 3:23

 Salvation

 Salvation is God's free gift to us, but we must agree with God that we are sinners, separated from God, and accept His free gift of eternal life by accepting Jesus.
-We can never make up for our sins by self improvement or doing good things or being religious.
+We can never make up for our sins by self-improvement, or doing good things, or being religious.
 Only by trusting in Jesus Christ as God's offer of forgiveness can anyone be saved from the penalty of sin.
-We must choose to believe in what Christ did for us and receive Him [by asking/inviting] Christ into our life.
+We must choose to believe what Christ did for us and receive Him (by asking/inviting) Christ into our life.
 God never forces Himself on people.
-Eternal life begins the moment a person receives Jesus Christ into their life by faith.
+Eternal life (Salvation) begins the moment a person receives Jesus Christ in his/her life by faith.
+Scriptural Basis: John 14:6, John 1:12, Romans 5:1, Romans 6:23, Galatians 3:26, Ephesians 2:8-9, Titus 3:5

 Eternity

 People were originally created to exist forever in God's presence.
-Adam and Eve's sin in Genesis, Chapter 3 changed that arrangement forever.
-We will either exist eternally separated from God because of our unforgiven sin, or eternally with God by accepting Jesus Christ and trusting in His forgivensess and salvation through His death and resurrection.
+Adam and Eve's sin in Genesis chapter three changed that arrangement forever.
+We will exist eternally separated from God because of our un-forgiven sin, or eternally with God by accepting Jesus Christ and trusting in His forgiveness and salvation throug his Death and resurrection.
 To be eternally separated from God is what the Bible refers to as Hell.
-To be eternally together with God is eternal life which the Bible eaches is Heaven.
-Heaven and Hell are real places that people will go after they die a physical death here on earth.
+To be eternally together with God is eternal life which the Bible teaches is Heaven.
+Heaven and Hell are real places that people will go to after they die a physical death here on earth.
+Scriptural Basis: John 2:25, John 3:16, Luke 23:43, Romans 6:23, Revelation 20:15

 Christian Conduct

-We believe that a Christian should love Christ, making Him the leader of their lives, and that the Christian should care about other people.
-Loving Christ implies living a life where, more and more every day, we want what God wants more than we want.
-It means following the teaching of the Bible.
+We believe that a Christian should love Christ, making Him the leader of their lives, and that they Christian should care about other people.
+Loving Christ implies living a life where, more and more every day we want what God wants more then what we want.
+It means following the teachings of the Bible.
+Scriptural Basis: John 13:34-35, Romans 12:10, Galatians 5:13, Ephesians 5:1, 1 Thessalonians 5:11

-Baptism & the Lord's Supper (Communion)
+Baptism and the Lord's Supper (Communion)

-Christian Baptism is the immersion of a believer in water in the name of the Father, Son, and Holy Spirit.
+Christian Baptism is the immersion of a believer ins after in the name of the Father, Son, and Holy Spirit.
 Baptism is one way a believer in Christ shows Christ and the Church that a commitment has been made to follow God's plan from his/her heart.
-We also believe that "The Lord's Supper" (Communion) is a way that we remember that Christ died and rose again for the forgiveness of our sin.
-It is a reminder for all who believe that He is coming again.
+We also believe that "The Lord's Supper" (Communion) is a way that we remover that Christ died and rose again for the forgiveness of our sin.
+It is a reminder for all who believe act He is coming again.
+Scriptural Basis: Matthew 3:16, Matthew 20:19-20, Matthew 26:26-27, 1 Corinthians 10:15-16, 1 Corinthians 11:23-29

 Freedom

 Every human being can talk to God directly and have a relationship with Him.
 This is possible because Jesus restored this privilege when He paid the penalty for the sins of mankind on the cross.
 Christ is the head of the church.
-His death, resurrection, and ascension assures us that every person once again has the freedom to talk directly to God through prayer.
-No one need to seek an audience with God through any sort of intermediation.
-Jesus Christ has already restored direct access to God through prayer for all mankind.
-Also, the church should be free from the dictation of the government as it relates to its ministry.
+His death, resurrection, and ascension assures us that every person once again has the freedom to talk directly to God (through prayer).
+No one needs to seek an audience with God through any sort of intermediation.
+Jesus Christ had already restored direct access to God through prayer for all mankind.
+Also, the Church should be free from the dictation of the government as it relates to its ministy.
+Scriptural Basis: John 15:14-16, John 16:33, 2 Corinthians 3:17, Colossians 1:18-20